ConduitIO/conduit-processor-sdk/README.md

 }
 ```

-You also need to add an entrypoint to your connector, since it will be run as a
+You also need to add an entrypoint to your processor, since it will be run as a
 standalone WASM plugin:

 ```go